 To top it all, you may have well-behaved creatures in the row in front who are slurping their cola like the hiss of an anaconda.
 They have decided to release all the locked-up cola in the mini glaciers in the glass by shaking it vigorously, almost like micro-global-warming.
 You feel helpless, perhaps frustrated.
 Your attempts to ignore it all and focus on the movie offer you little consolation.
 Similarly, such is life.

 There are some factors in your control while many others seem completely out of bounds.
-You learn to live with some as matter-of-fact and some others you struggle with.
+You learn to live with some as a matter-of-fact and some others you struggle with.
 But let me share a secret: you can change the movie whenever you want, absolutely at will.
-Change in the movie will automatically bring about change in the audience that surrounds you.
+A change in the movie will automatically bring about a change in the audience that surrounds you.

 You would not really take your kids to a horror movie classified beyond their present age, for example.
 The noisy guys are unlikely to be found in a romantic movie and so forth.
 The movie of life, while projected on a screen you can see externally, is undoubtedly your own choice.

 Your mind is the powerful projector playing the reel of your thoughts.
 And this projector is powered by the vital life force (prana) in your breath.
 If your mind is under control, you can change the reel to your liking.
 And if your breath is under control you can simply pause or turn off the projector at will.

 I have not only shared an important secret with you, but I have also exposed, in clear terms, albeit briefly, the most important yogic secret.
 Go on enjoy!
 Have a nice time at the movies.
 How about pitting the Pitt and colonizing the Clooney for a change!
 Play your own movie, the one you like, the one that delights you, uplifts you and boosts your spirits.
 Play it on your own terms, in your preferred setting; watch it in your private hall, arranged and serviced as per your preference.
 That is how I watch it!